gt-cs3220/gt-cs3220.github.io/Spring_2023/project2.md

 [A] No.

-[Q] Can I submit only part-2 late?

-[A] Yes, you can choose to submit only the optional task with 20% penalty. so instead of 2 extra points, you will get 1.6 extra point.

 [Q] Let’s say my instruction stream is as follows: BR(2), ADD, BR(1) When BR(1) is in EX, it will update the BHR.
 But BR(2) will be in FETCH at that time.